Sparse Signal Recovery via Generalized Entropy Functions Minimization: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper we proposed the \emph{generalized} Shannon entropy function $h_p(\vx)$ and R\'{e}nyi entropy function $h_{p,\alpha}(\vx)$ as the sparsity regularizers for the sparse signal recovery task.
-Regardless of the values of $p, \alpha$, the local minimums of the entropy functions occur on the boundaries of the orthants in $\mathbb{R}^N$ and minimizing them promotes sparsity in the recovered signals.
-Both $h_p(\vx)$ and $h_{p,\alpha}(\vx)$ are noncovnex function, the corresponding minimization problems (\ref{eq:sefm_ssr},\ref{eq:refm_ssr}) can be solved by iteratively minimizing the their first order approximations until convergence.
-Compared to the popular $l_1$ norm $\|\vx\|_1$ and the $l_p^p$ norm to the $p$-th power $\|\vx\|_p^p$, minimizing the entropy functions encourages the energy of the recovered signal to be concentrated towards a few significant entries.
+Regardless of the values of $p\in(0,\infty]$ and $\alpha\in(0,1)\cup(1, \infty]$, the local minimums of the generalized entropy functions occur on the boundaries of the orthants in $\mathbb{R}^N$, and minimizing them produces sparse solutions.
+Both $h_p(\vx)$ and $h_{p,\alpha}(\vx)$ are nonconvex functions, the corresponding minimization problems \eqref{eq:sefm_ssr},\eqref{eq:refm_ssr} can be solved via the adapted FISTA until convergence.
+Compared to other sparsity regularizers, minimizing the generalized entropy functions adaptively promotes multiple high-energy coefficients while suppressing the rest low-energy coefficients of the recovered solution.

-Sparse signal recovery experiments on both the simulated and real data show the proposed entropy function regularizations perform better than the popular $\|\vx\|_1$ and $\|\vx\|_p^p$ regularizations.
-This motivates us to explore theoretical guarantees of the advantage over other approaches in the future by establishing error bounds on the recovered signal $\hat{\vx}$ and providing sufficient conditions under which the successful recovery is warranted.
-Additionally, we would also like to apply the entropy function minimizations to other Compressive Sensing applications such as the SRC\cite{SRC_face09,SRC_CVPR10}, RPCA \cite{RPCA_nips09, lin2009augmented, Lin09fastconvex, RPCA_candes11}, dictionary learning\cite{KSVD06,IMDenoise06,OLDC09}, etc.
+Sparse signal recovery experiments on both the simulated and real data show the proposed entropy function regularizations perform better than OMP, CoSaMP and other popular sparsity regularizers, and achieve state-of-the-art performances.
+This motivates us to explore sufficient conditions for the uniqueness of the solution, seek matrices that satisfy such uniqueness conditions, and establish error bounds on the recovered signal $\hat{\vx}$ in our future work.
+Additionally, we would like to apply the generalized entropy functions minimization approaches to other Compressive Sensing applications such as RPCA \cite{RPCA_nips09, lin2009augmented, Lin09fastconvex, RPCA_candes11}, dictionary learning\cite{KSVD06,IMDenoise06,OLDC09}, etc.

 \begin{appendices} \counterwithin{assumption}{section} \counterwithin{theorem}{section} \thetable{\thesection\arabic{table}} \thefigure{\thesection\arabic{figure}}